Mark Lancaster, Baron Lancaster of Kimbolton: Honorary appointments

 He was appointed as the Deputy Colonel Commandant Brigade of Gurkhas on 1 September 2019, and Honorary Colonel of the Cayman Islands Regiment on 2 July 2021.
 He was appointed a Colonel Commandant of the Royal Engineers on 1 October 2023.

 Long service awards

 He received the Territorial Decoration (TD) in 2002 and the Volunteer Reserves Service Medal (VR) in 2011.
-He was awarded a bar to the latter medal for a further five years service in 2016 and a second bar for a further five years service in 2021.
+He was awarded a bar to the latter medal for a further five years service in 2016, a second bar in 2021 and a third bar in 2026.

 Personal life

-Lancaster lives in Gosport with his wife, Conservative MP for Gosport Dame Caroline Dinenage.
+Lancaster lives in Gosport with his wife, Conservative MP for Gosport, Caroline Dinenage.
 He previously married Katherine Reader 1995 before separating in 2006 and divorcing in 2009.
 He briefly partnered Amanda Evans with whom he has a daughter.
 In February 2014, he married Caroline Dinenage, who had also been previously married.
 Lancaster is a supporter of MK Dons, and enjoys playing cricket, which includes the House of Commons team.

 He was awarded an honorary doctorate from the University of Buckingham in 2008.